hack3rs.ca network-security

 recovery-steps.md

-- Inspect proxy/CDN configuration for method restrictions.
+3. Inspect proxy and CDN configuration for method filtering.

 ops-note.txt